sabbr4cadabra/sabbr4cadabra/README.md

 • Development and implementation of chatbots using AI, integrating them with the WhatsApp for customer service.

 • Configuration of conversation flows and use of sentiment analysis, providing personalized and effective responses to user needs, using
 tools: Make and Manychat.

-• Building systems in Python
+• Building systems in Python / Machine Learning

 ## 🛠️ Skills